Ghasan/ImHash/README.md

 # ImHash
-A simple image hasher for comparison of similarity inspired by: https://github.com/jenssegers/imagehash.
+ An .NET image hasher library for comparing the similarity between images using perceptual hash.
+Inspired by: https://github.com/jenssegers/imagehash.

 # Documenation
 Coming soon.